turbot/flowpipe-docs/docs/learn.md

 ## Composing with pipelines

 While running the dependency pipelines directly in the CLI is useful, the real power is the ability to compose pipelines from other pipelines.
-Let's add a [pipeline step](/docs/flowpipe-hcl/step/pipeline) to take our ip address and look up our geo-location information.
+Let's add a [pipeline step](/docs/flowpipe-hcl/step/pipeline) to take our IP address and look up our geo-location information.

 ```hcl
 pipeline "learn_flowpipe" {